rchavarria/rchavarria.github.com/README.md

 # TODOs

-- [ ] **PUBLISH**
 - [ ] Add notes from articles, videos, and so on that are for years in gmail
 - [ ] Categories for posts:
-    1. the post url should not include any category, just start with the date and title
+    1. :heavy_check_mark: the post url should not include any category, just start with the date and title
     2. how could I create a link to show all posts within a single category, this way, I could create links to a single category in the `archives.md` page